Dentosal/avmon/README.md

 make create-dotenv docker-up
 ```

-or even smaller system without dockerizing the application itself, running all Python services in a single process:
+or even smaller system without dockerizing the application itself, running all Python services in a single process (requires Python >= 3.8):

 ```bash
 make create-dotenv install-deps docker-dbs run-all
 ```

 In either case, navigate to https://localhost:8080/ for the visualization.
+Then proceed to tweak the [configuration file](avmon.cfg.toml) to include sites you would like to monitor.

 ### Using external databases